Yarra Valley Water

 At Board meetings, where the minutes of Committee meetings are presented, the Chair of the Committee highlights key issues under consideration by the Committee.

-• Risk Management and Audit Committee
+• Finance, Audit and Risk Management Committee

 The Risk Management and Audit Committee assists the Board in fulfilling its duties and responsibilities relating to risk management, the effectiveness of internal controls and the accounting and reporting practices of the business, reviewing financial reports and overseeing the audits conducted by the internal and external auditors.